Dear Ms. Hajdu:

 - working with provinces, territories, and post-secondary institutions to develop or expand Pre-Apprenticeship Training Programs; and

-- working with the Minister of International Development and La Francophonie to integrate international opportunities into the Youth Service Program.
+- working with me and the Minister of International Development and La Francophonie to develop and implement a Youth Service Program.

-- Support the Minister of Families, Children and Social Development in developing a Poverty Reduction Strategy.
+- Support the Minister of Families, Children and Social Development in developing and implementing a Poverty Reduction Strategy.
 This strategy would set targets to reduce poverty and measure and publicly report on our progress.
-Our strategy will align with and support existing provincial and municipal poverty reduction strategies.
-As part of this strategy, I will expect you to contribute initiatives to promote good quality jobs and decent work in Canada in response to the federal report: Fairness at Work: Federal Labour Standards for the 21stCentury.
+Our strategy will align with and support existing provincial, territorial and municipal poverty reduction strategies.

-- Work with the Minister of Infrastructure and Communities, employers and workers to determine an appropriate apprenticeship target for all federal infrastructure projects.
+- Work with the Minister of Infrastructure and Communities, employers and workers to determine appropriate apprenticeship targets for all federal infrastructure projects.

 - Work with the Minister of Families, Children and Social Development to develop a Social Innovation and Social Finance strategy.